 Found 20 - 30 results of 35 programs matching keyword " after dark"

+Slow motion footage of The Cauldron by Kiki at the Fire and Ice After Dark event.
 Slow motion footage of Pyrograph, a work by Earl "Dodger" Stirling that has been described as a cross between Dante's Inferno and the Foucault Pendulum.
 Like a fiery version of the Exploratorium's classic Drawing Board exhibit, Pyrograph swings a pendulum across a sandy, flaming cauldron and traces out oscillating patterns in colorful fire.

-In November 2009, Exploratorium After Dark welcomed particle physicist Dr. Austin Richards—aka Dr. MegaVolt.
+In November 2009, Exploratorium After Dark welcomed particle physicist Dr. Austin Richardsaka Dr. MegaVolt.
 Under the Palace of Fine Arts rotunda, he jousted with a high-voltage Tesla coil, which generated 200,000 volts of electricity and shot 14-foot-long arcs of lightning through the air.
-This electrifying After Dark event featured Austin Richards, Ph.D.—aka, Dr. MegaVolt®—jousting with 14-foot electrical arcs from his high-voltage Tesla coil on the evening of Thursday, November 5, 2009.
-This wonderful performance contributed to the celebration of the Exploratorium’s 40th Anniversary.
+This electrifying After Dark event featured Austin Richards, Ph.D.aka, Dr. MegaVoltjousting with 14-foot electrical arcs from his high-voltage Tesla coil on the evening of Thursday, November 5, 2009.
+This wonderful performance contributed to the celebration of the Exploratoriums 40th Anniversary.

 We speak with glaciologists Slawek Tulaczyk and Jake Walter, who study ice-sheet dynamics.
 Join us as we talk to scientists working with IceCube, a neutrino telescope buried in the ice under the South Pole.
 Hear more from scientists working on the Ice Cube telescope at the South Pole.
 What is dark energy?
 Cosmologist Rocky Kolb explains how the South Pole Telescope will help us understand the properties and nature of this mysterious force.
 The South Pole Telescope captured its first light on Feb.
 16, 2007!
 Join Exploratorium host Mary Miller as she talks with scientists at the South Pole and finds out more about life at the Pole.
-Mary Miller chats with scientists at the South Pole about the nearly-completed telescope.
-The satellite connection to the pole deteriorated quickly, and we hope to repeat this program in the near future.
-Stay tuned for updates!
-What's Christmas like at the South Pole?
-Also learn about the Race Around the World and the installation of the telescope's new receiver.